ashivliving/hello-world-1/README.md

 # hello-world
 A first repository.

-Check yerself before you wreck yerself!
+Check yourself before you wreck yourself!